1930 Auckland Rugby League season: Season News

+Club teams by grade participation

+News

 In a major scandal following the Stormont Shield match between Ponsonby United and Devonport, Frank Delgrosso, the Auckland and New Zealand representative who was captain of the Ponsonby team was suspended for three seasons.
 Delgrosso was charged with misconduct along with another Ponsonby player V. Goodwin.
 They were also barred from attending Carlaw Park in the future.
 He failed to make a teammate who had been ordered off to leave the field, threw mud at the referee, and abused him.

 Mt Albert was a new addition to the B Grade competition by entering a team there for the first time.
 This was their first senior grade team.
 They had won the Second Grade competition the previous year and were essentially ‘promoting’ the team.

 The Auckland Rugby League placed a tender for its “Auckland Rugby League Programme and Gazette” for the 1930 season.

 Prior to the season opening games the Auckland Star ran a piece on the prospects of each A Grade team and the players it had acquired.

+Criticism of the standard of 1st Grade

 As the season progressed much talk was made about the standard of the Senior A Grade and its inability to field enough sides of quality.
 The decision was eventually made to reduce the number of A Grade sides to 6 and to do away with the Senior B competition altogether for the following season.
 Instead the league would encourage good quality players to move from those sides to clubs with A Grade teams.
 A special committee was formed to suggest a way forward.
 They decided to recommend that the six teams to make up the A Grade for the 1931 season should be Ponsonby, Marist, Devonport, Metropolitan (to include City and Newton), Western Suburbs or Richmond, and Eastern Suburbs (to include Ellerslie).
 There was much discussion of the matter by members of various clubs over which clubs should merge or who disagreed that their club should disappear.
 The matter was further discussed in a Management Committee meeting on 15 October but a decision was deferred for a week.
 On 29 October it was decided by the Auckland Rugby League to officially reduce the number of teams in the Senior A Grade to 6.
 The clubs would be known as Ponsonby United, Devonport, Marist Old Boys, Western Suburbs (Richmond Rovers and Kingsland), Metropolitan (City and Newton), and Eastern Suburbs (Ellerslie and the surrounding district).
 This was not to be the only time that Auckland Rugby League went down the path of making teams, who were often unwilling, into mergers.
 It happened again decades later before reverting to the norm, and then again in the 1990s before once again reverting to the norm with standalone clubs.
 Clubs who were particularly against the proposal were City Rovers, Newton Rangers, Kingsland Athletic, and Richmond.